 It was fun putting the collage together.
 I hope you create one (or a dozen) too.
 After all, the premise of this blog is to explore the world and bring beauty home in a way that is meaningful to you.

 Here are a few more posts about Tricia Guild and “Colour Deconstructed” that I think you’ll enjoy:

-The second is by Carole Poirot, a gifted writer and photographer who also attended Meet the Blogger.
-I think you’ll agree that her passion for all things related to interiors, cuisine and craft is beautifully reflected in her blog.
-Her post includes many photographs taken at the Designers Guild showroom.
+- DESIGNERS GUILD…(mademoisellepoirot.com) Carole Poirot is a gifted writer and photographer who also attended Meet the Blogger.
+Her passion for all things related to interiors, cuisine and craft is beautifully reflected in her blog.